hngx-org/Hurricane-event-backend/README.md

-Certainly, here's an improved and organized structure for your Hurricane Event Backend README:

 # Hurricane Event Backend

 This repository contains the backend code for the Hurricane Event project, which provides a RESTful API for managing events and related data on the events app.